Wolfremium13/kata-word-wrap/kata-word-wrap/README.md

 - Given "a b c" and 3, it should return "a b\nc"
 - Given "Hello, world!" and 5, it should return "Hello,\nworld!"
 - Given "Hello, world!" and 7, it should return "Hello,\nworld!"
-- Given "Hello, world!" and -1, it should return "Hello, world!"
+- Given "Hello, world!" and -1, it should return Error "We cannot wrap the text with negative width"